bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 Note that in essence we're simply computing t = A s + e.

 ## Encryption
-Kyber.CPAPKE.Enc(msg, publicKey, seed) takes a 32-octet seed, and deterministically encrypts the 32-octet msg for the Kyber.CPAPKE public key publicKey as follows.
+InnerEnc(msg, publicKey, seed) takes a 32-octet seed, and deterministically encrypts the 32-octet msg for the InnerPKE public key publicKey as follows.

 1. Split publicKey into